data-team-uhn/cards/Utilities/Administration/Backup-To-JSON/README.md

 Forms / Subjects Restore
 ========================

+#### Warning

+The `restore_json_backup.py` script assumes that the data to be loaded is trusted.
+Loading untrusted, maliciously-formed JSON backup data could cause arbitrary files to be uploaded to CARDS.

 To restore Forms and Subjects into a fresh CARDS instance:

 1. Ensure that CARDS has been started with the `COMPUTED_ANSWERS_DISABLED`